Complete GST Registration Via Authentication of Aadhaar for a New User

 • First, you need to log into the GST portal.
 Once you do that, you have to navigate to the “My Profile” page.
 You have to click on the Aadhaar authentication status.
 You will get two options there: send an Aadhaar authentication link and upload e-KYC documents.

 • From the two options, you have to select any one.
 If you choose the first option, you will have to tap the links you receive in your email ID and mobile number.
-This will help you finish the OTP verification; however, if you choose the second option, The documents will be either canceled or approved by the tax officer.
-In such cases, the assessee generally acknowledges the authentication of the E-KYC process and is not Aadhar authenticated.
+This will help you finish the OTP verification; however, if you choose the second option, the tax officer will either cancel or approve the documents.
+In such cases, the assessee generally acknowledges the authentication of the E-KYC process and does not authenticate Aadhar.

 GST registration facility via Aadhaar authentication

 Any Indian citizen would be able to get hold of the GST registration facility via Aadhaar authentication to get faster approval of the registration.
-However, this facility is not required for any tax deductors, collectors, and OIDARs (online information, database access, and retrieval services).
+However, any tax deductors, collectors, and OIDARs (online information, database access, and retrieval services) do not require this facility.
 Apart from that, taxpayers who already have a unique identification number and any non-resident taxpayer can also be exempt from this facility.
 You can also receive various information and details on the update section of the government goods and service tax portal.

 Conclusion

 The choice of getting Aadhaar authentication is personal.
 However, the officers need to act within a predefined time period to receive the authentication.
 This time period ranges from three days for any person opting for Aadhaar authentication to 21 days for the one not opting for the authentication.
-After the time period is over, if the application stays neither rejected nor accepted, then it can be considered as an approved application.
+After the time period is over, if the application remains neither rejected nor accepted, then we can consider it as an approved application.

 Also Read: GST Registration for Composite Taxpayers: A Guide